cap-js/docs/java/change-tracking.md

 }
 ```

-Annotate elements of the entity you want to track with the `@changelog` annotation:
+Annotate elements of the entity that you want to track with the `@changelog` annotation:

 ```cds
 annotate Bookshop.Books {